 Daiva – from deva, means the power of God or destiny or providence

--dha (sraddha) means -dom in English; to place, e.g. kingdom, the place of the king
+-Dha (suffix) that is cognatae with the suffix -dom in English; to place, e.g. kingdom, the place of the king.
+See also, ‘sraddha’

 Deha – body (conjugate it to get ‘the embodied’)